What Are Complementary Therapies and How Do They Work

 If you’re a bit squeamish about having your feet touched, fear not.
 You can have the exact same treatment on your hands if you prefer.
 Reflexology can help ease conditions including arthritis, headaches, migraines, PMS and even fertility issues.
 Plus, the number of sessions you choose to have is entirely up to you.
 Many people find themselves feeling healthier and more energetic after just a few.
 So if you’re sore, stressed out or simply run down, give reflexology a go

-Reiki is a Japanese technique which involves the ‘laying of hands’ on different areas of the body including the head, shoulders, stomach and feet.
+Reiki is a Japanese technique that involves the ‘laying of hands’ on different areas of the body including the head, shoulders, stomach and feet.
 It’s based on the idea that we have a ‘life force energy’ that flows within our bodies.
 When this energy is low, it makes us more likely to become unwell.

 A Reiki treatment aims to restore life force energy to help you to heal and stay well.
 Some people find it makes them feel more relaxed and less stressed.